Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 - On the consent screen, note the scopes that are being requested.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
-- Click the **Call Graph** button to make a call to MS Graph API's [/users](https://docs.microsoft.comgraph/api/user-list) endpoint to see a selection of user details obtained from the `/me` endpoint in Graph.
+- Click the **Admin Page** button to view the Admin page.
+Only users with app role **PrivilegedAdmin** will be able to view this page.
+Otherwise an authorization failure message will be displayed.
+- Click the **User Page** button to view the Admin page.
+Only users with app role **RegularUser** will be able to view this page.
+Otherwise an authorization failure message will be displayed.
 - You can also use the button on the top right to sign out.
 - After signing out, click the link to `ID Token Details` to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.